rudivs/TaxonLinker/README.rst

 As mentioned, Taxon Linker needs a working Python installation to run.
 If you do not have Python on your system already, you can download it from http://www.python.org/download/releases/.
 If there are no other compelling reasons for choosing a particular version, the highest 2.7.x version is recommended.
 Taxon Linker should work in Python 2.7 and 2.6 (though it hasn't been tested in the latter).
 It will not work on 3.x without some simple modification.

 If you install Python on Windows, you will need to set your %PATH% environment variable to include the directory of your Python distribution, delimited by a semicolon from other entries.
 To do this, right-click "My Computer" (usually located on your Desktop) and choose Properties there.
 Then, open the Advanced tab and click the Environment Variables button.
+On Windows 7 (presumably also on Windows 8), click the Start button, then right-click on 'Computer', select 'Properties', then click on 'Advanced system settings'.
+Make sure you are on the 'Advanced' tab, and click on the 'Environment variables...' button.

-Assuming you installed Python 2.7 using the default settings, add the following to the end of the current `%PATH%` environment variable:
+Assuming you installed Python 2.7 using the default settings, add the following to the end of the current `Path` environment variable (select `Path` in the 'System variables' section, and click the 'Edit...' button underneath):

     ;C:\\Python27